bartolomej/moonland/README.md

 MoonLand queries social media platforms to provide social sentiment analytics for various crypto coins.

+Currently moonland supports only Twitter API as a data source, but can be easily extended to support multiple data sources (Reddit, 4Chan, Facebook,..).

+A "SocialPost" is a single (unique) instance of social media content that contains topic of interest (e.g. mention of some cryptocurrency).
+Moonland maintains it's own index of posts of interests, which is updated within predefined intervals.

+Moonland can return simple social analytics based on data stored in it's internal index of posts.

 ## 👋 Get started

 1. You need to install Docker & docker-compose in order to run this app with Docker.